List of Los Angeles Dodgers broadcasters: Broadcast outlets

 On radio, the Dodgers have broadcast on KLAC (570 AM) since 2012.
 In October 2011 the team signed a three-year deal with KLAC parent company Clear Channel Communications.
 KABC (790 AM) was the Dodgers' flagship station from 1974 through 1997 and from 2008 through 2011.
 The games had aired on KFWB (980 AM) from 2002 through 2007.
 Other station to carry the Dodgers included KXTA (1150 AM; now KEIB), which was a sports-talk station, from 1998 through 2001.
-KFI (640 AM) was the radio flagship from 1960 to 1973.
+KFI (640 AM) was the radio flagship from 1960 to 1973, and through its co-ownership with KLAC it has the capability to air Dodgers games if there are conflicts with other events or if technical difficulties on KLAC prevent the broadcasts from airing (such was the case in Game 5 of the 2024 World Series).
 And previous to that, KMPC (710 AM, now KSPN) was the original flagship radio station in Los Angeles of the vast Dodgers Radio Network, which is carried on 16 stations in five states (California, Nevada, New Mexico, Hawaii, Florida, plus the U.S. Virgin Islands).
 Their Spanish radio network was led by KHJ which took over in 2008 from longtime home KWKW (1330 AM), with Jarrín, Pepe Yñiguez, and former Dodger great Fernando Valenzuela on the call, and was carried on six stations in California, Nevada, and Arizona.
 In 2011 Spanish-language Dodger broadcasts returned to KTNQ, the station that carried the games from 1979 to 1986.

 During Scully's later years in the broadcast booth, he normally called all nine innings (plus extra innings if necessary) on locally televised games, with the first three innings being simulcast on radio, while Steiner and Monday took over in the final innings on radio.
 However, as he neared retirement, he cut back on his schedule.
 Starting in 2005, he largely stopped working non-playoff games played east of Phoenix, and did not regularly call any Dodgers regular-season games that were nationally televised.
 By his final season in 2016, he called only home games, plus select road games in California; he chose to end his broadcasting career at the end of the 2016 regular season despite the Dodgers making the playoffs.